Secodis/TSS-WEB/C_Implementation_Requirements/12_API-Security.md

     - Restrictive scope
     - Transmitted only via HTTPS
     - Issued by a trusted and hardened  server (e.g. OIDC Identity Server or OAuth 2.0 Authorization Server)
-    - created and validated using mature APIs
+    - created and validated using mature frameworks.

 ## 4. OAuth 2.0/OICD Requirements
 1. Only 3-Legged: Authorization Code Grant with PKCE (or alternative authorization code binding technique, e.g. “state” binding or OICD Nounces) for both public clients (e.g. single-page applications (SPAs)[^1] SHOULD be used for both public and confidential clients (e.g. server-side web apps).[^2]